Jokmonsimon/cit-audi-team/README.md

 # Procedures

 - We organised meetings via Google Meet and discussed the best and simple approach to address project task.
 - We agreed to use FPDF Library.
-PyFPDF is a library for PDF document generation under Python, ported from PHP (FPDF Documentation)[https://pyfpdf.readthedocs.io/en/latest/index.html].
+PyFPDF is a library for PDF document generation under Python, ported from PHP [FPDF Documentation](https://pyfpdf.readthedocs.io/en/latest/index.html).
 - We followed the FPDF documentation Tutorial to guide us.
-(FPDF Tutorial)[https://pyfpdf.readthedocs.io/en/latest/Tutorial/index.html]
+[FPDF Tutorial](https://pyfpdf.readthedocs.io/en/latest/Tutorial/index.html)

 # Authors